TommasoTarchi/Advanced_HPC-Final_assignments/README.md

 Details on my solution (both algorithm and implmentation) can be found in the [report](Report.pdf).

+**WARNING**: times taken for CUDA computation are wrong, as host-device asynchrony was not taken into account.

 ## What you will find in this repository